Yurimcalex/colors/README.md

 - [x] Add a close button to the saved colors panel
 - [x] Display the selected set of colors from the saved ones when it gets a click
 - [x] Add next/prev buttons to the saved colors panel
+- [ ] Media queries for smaller screens

+#### Fix

+- [ ] Bottom panel - when save a new color set and there are a lot of sets then next button doesn't work properly
+- [ ] Status bar - its position and appearance when performing various tasks